jacobdufault/fullinspector/guide/docs/extending_property_editor.md

 ## Attribute Property Editors

-Feel free to reference [the old docs](http://jacobdufault.github.io/fullinspector/assets/docs/custom_property_editors.html#attribute-property-editors) for now regarding attribute property editors, but the next update will rewrite how attribute property editors work so the docs have not been migrated to the new system.
+Feel free to reference [the old docs](http://jacobdufault.github.io/fullinspector/assets/docs/custom_property_editors.html#attribute-property-editors) for now regarding attribute property editors, but the next major update (2.7) will rewrite how attribute property editors work so the docs have not been migrated to the new system.
+The new attribute editing system should be sigificantly more flexible and powerful.